 You can appoint such alternate guardians with our online E-Will planner.
-Specifically, Myend’s E-Will planner includes a special clause exclusively for your minor children.
+Specifically, Myend’s last will planner includes a special clause exclusively for your minor children.
 You can appoint the guardian (or guardians) of your preference.
 We are glad to help you provide the best possible to your minor children.

 We recommend you read further on Guardians, especially for your country or State.
 You can also have a look on our post on why you should appoint a Guardian.
 Finally, if you want to experience Myend’s end-of-life planning services of the future, sign up here, completely free of charge.